-In northwestern Iowa, just southwest of Iowa’s Great Lakes region, the Little Sioux River winds its way south around the Iowa Great Lakes and through sand and gravel deposits left behind by glaciers 11,000 years ago, eventually making its way to the Missouri River.
-Prairie, river and wetland systems make up this area, which once was covered by tallgrass prairie.
-Native prairie remnants still exist and include prairie pothole wetlands, calcareous fens on limestone soils, dry and moderately dry hill prairies and oak woodlands.
+From its origin in southern Minnesota, the Little Sioux River winds its way south around the Iowa Great Lakes and through sand and gravel deposits left behind by glaciers 10,000 years ago before eventually making its way to the Missouri River.
+Prairie, river, lake and wetland systems make up this northwestern Iowa watershed.
+Once dominated by tallgrass prairie, native prairie remnants still exist and include pothole wetlands, calcareous fens, hill prairies and oak woodlands.

-In the 1940s, botanist Dr. Ada Hayden identified the area as having some of the best native prairie left in the state and much of it still exists.
-Several globally rare species can be found in the Little Sioux Valley, including the federally-threatened bush clover and eastern prairie fringed orchid.
+Several rare species can be found in the Little Sioux Watershed, including the federally threatened prairie bush clover and western prairie fringed orchid.
 Prairie grasses and wildflowers abound, along with butterflies and grassland birds such as the dickcissel and bobolink.
 Iowa’s largest glacial lakes are also within the watershed and attract many species of migratory waterfowl.

-The Conservancy has helped protect 2,700 acres in the Little Sioux Valley, much of it in the Iowa Department of Natural Resources Waterman Prairie Project.
-Conservancy preserves in the area include the 110-acre Freda Haffner Preserve, southwest of Okaboji.
-The preserve consists of wet and dry prairies and sedge meadows.
-It also is one of Iowa’s largest glacial “kettleholes,” which were formed by large blocks of ice that remained after the glaciers retreated.
-The Freda Haffner prairie kettlehole is one of Iowa’s most popular natural areas.
-Another Conservancy preserve is Glacial Hills Preserve in Buena Vista County, a rugged example of Little Sioux river bluffs containing a high-quality gravel bottomed stream and many prairie plants and animals.
-The Nature Conservancy’s long-term goal for the Little Sioux Valley is to work with private landowners and partners to increase the use of prescribed fire and sustainable grazing as management tools and to conserve, restore, and connect native prairie habitats in the area.
+The Nature Conservancy has helped protect more than 3,000 acres in the Little Sioux Watershed.
+Nature Conservancy preserves in the area include the 110-acre Freda Haffner Kettlehole State Preserve southwest of Okoboji.
+The preserve contains wet and dry prairies, sedge meadows and wetlands.
+It contains one of Iowa’s largest glacial “kettleholes,” formed by sediment deposited around a large block of ice that remained after the glaciers retreated.
+Freda Haffner Kettlehole State Preserve is one of Iowa’s most popular natural areas.
+Another Nature Conservancy preserve is Glacial Hills Preserve in Buena Vista County, a rugged example of Little Sioux river bluffs containing a high-quality gravel bottomed stream and many prairie plants and animals.
+The Nature Conservancy’s long-term goals for the Little Sioux Watershed are to work with private landowners and partners to increase the use of prescribed fire and sustainable grazing as management tools and to conserve, restore, and connect native prairie habitats in the area.